hefonthefjords/walkmapper/README.md

 # walkmapper

-As uni is finished I figured I better learn something else now so, this project is just a bit of a mess around to learn how the Flutter framework and Dart language behave.
+As uni is finished now, I figured I better learn something else.

+This project is just a bit of a mess around to learn how the Flutter framework and Dart language behave.

-Mobile application for android that allows users to record their walking routes using GPS data overlaid onto Google Maps.
+A mobile application for android that allows users to record their walking routes using GPS data overlaid onto Google Maps.

 ## Basic feature objectives are: